 Configure threat lists

-Use the Threat Lists dashboard and the Threat List Settings editor to configure a proxy server for a threat list, to edit an existing threat list, add a new threat list, or change threat list update information.
+- Use the Threat List Settings editor to configure a proxy server for a threat list, to edit an existing threat list, or change threat list update information.

 Threat list settings

 Use Threat Lists to configure the settings for your threat list.
-Go to Configure > Threat Lists.
-Click the name of a threat list to view its current settings.
-The Threat List Settings editor displays the information for the threat list.
+Browse to Configure > Data Enrichment > Threat Lists.
+Select the threat list name link to view the settings.

 Edit a threat list